 (e) To enhance the renown and defend the honor of the peer’s Lady or Lord.

-(f) To advise the Crown on the advancement of candidates for the Laurel.
+(f) To advise the Crown on the advancement of candidates for the Master of Defense.

 Sumptuary Traditions and Guidelines for the Kingdom of Atenveldt